Fact Sheet G2

 When committees start an inquiry, they ask for submissions.
 Look for advertisements in newspapers or follow @VicParliament on Twitter.
 If you want to contribute, send a submission before the advertised deadline.

-The committees have a helpful guide called Making a Submission.
-For a physical copy contact the Committee Services Office on 03 8682 2800.
+The committees have a helpful guide called Giving written evidence to a parliamentary committee.
+For a hard copy contact the Committee Services Office on 03 8682 2800.

 The guide explains how to prepare a submission, what to do if you want confidentiality and how parliamentary privilege may protect you.